 Research

-Bittersweet Company: Relational Frames and Entrepreneurial Activity in Emerging Economies
+Bittersweet Company: Relational Frames and Entrepreneurial Pursuit in a Post-Deregulation Cocoa Industry

 Why do economically disadvantaged actors often choose not to use their access to resources and opportunities for entrepreneurship?
 Drawing on ethnographic and survey data spanning seven years following a market-oriented reform in Trinidad and Tobago, I examine the business decisions of 54 smallholder cocoa farmers.
 Despite owning valuable fine flavor cocoa beans, only 12 out of 54 farmers persistently pursued entrepreneurial activities a decade after deregulation.
 Existing resources did not predict pursuit.
 Rather, I propose the concept of ‘relational frames‘ to explain differences in actors’ pursuit of entrepreneurial activities.
 Through relational frames, farmers evaluated economic opportunities by what they would mean for their interactions with others.
 Farmers approached new economic activities with uncertainty about the rules of engagement with new industry agents.
 While all farmers shared components of the existing relational frame, only those who experienced frame change—shifting from a hierarchical frame to one focused on co-creation—sustained entrepreneurial activities over time.
 The frame change process consisted of internalization—not simply adoption—of industry agents’ standards and development of farmers’ own roles as creators.
 By theorizing entrepreneurial pursuit as a relational process, this study contributes a new perspective on how relational experiences shape entrepreneurial willingness in emerging economies.